yuvalmGS/gigaspaces-wiki-jekyll/sbp/unit-of-work.markdown

 This will deploy the UOW Data-Grid with 2 partitions and a backup.
 {gcard}
 {gcard:Running the UOWFeeder}
-You can run the {{UOWFeeder}} within your IDE using the following configuration:
+You can run the `UOWFeeder` within your IDE using the following configuration:
 {indent}!GRA:Images^uow_4.jpg!{indent}
 or using the following:
 {code}runClient.bat{code}